 The proposed method of cost recovery would result in a lower cost burden for the majority of residents affected by the project than if the standard frontage rate method of cost recovery was applied.
-The Town asserts that the most equitable method of recovering the necessary project cost is by a total property area rate.
+The Town asserts that the most equitable method of recovering the necessary project cost is by a total property area rate (that is, a rate by square footage of serviceable land).